Bronze levels

 PREREQUISITES:

-- To be less than 30 years old or to have a doctor's permission
+• Must be under 30 years old or have permission from a doctor.

 AWARD VALIDITY :